Learning To Drive With Learning Difficulties

 I have been (CRB) Criminal Records Bureau checked and I have passed a Disclosure and Barring Service (DBS) check.
 To make sure that I am in accordance with the (DVSA) Driving Vehicle Standards Agency They search my details against criminal records and other sources, including the Police National Computer.
 I undergo regular assessments to enforce my promise to you that I am providing a service that is second to none.
 I have also under gone a mandatory DVSA Check test.

-Please click logo link below for my GDI – Guildford Driving Instructor Checkaprofessional Feedback.
+Please click on the logo link for my GDI – Guildford Driving Instructor Check A Driving Instructor Reviews.

 If you suffer with any learning difficulties Dyslexia, Dyspraxia or ADHD and want to learn to drive then.